Crowd preference

 September: Italy's Finest Month

-Tuscany harvest
+Tuscany harvest festivals

-Amalfi Coast finally driveable
+Amalfi Coast finally open

 Sea warmest of year